Nader Naderpour: Works

 In the introduction to his tenth and last collection of poems, Earth and Time, Naderpour noted that, Poems come from “Heaven” and remain alien on “Earth”; instead of “place” they deal with “nature” and instead of “time” they deal with “history”.
 A poet who leaves his country and migrates to an alien land talks about his new home in terms of his original homeland.
 With his words he pictures the nature of his homeland, and instead of speaking of the “past” or the “future,” he links “history” with “eternity".
 For an exiled poet the images of his homeland will always stay alive, but the homeland’s history, as well as its present, will be (for him) “eternity”.

 The poems composed by Naderpour are rich in imagery and deeply embedded in the texture of the Persian language.
-Naderpour was an imagist and a wordsmith in one, and he ultimately was a classic poet living in a modern world, in a modern style.
+Naderpour was an imagist and a wordsmith in one, and ultimately a classic poet living in a modern world, in a modern style.

 Naderpour also published a large number of scholarly and research papers on Iran's politics, culture, history, and literature in various print journals and magazines such as Iran-Shenasi, Mehregan, Sokhan, and Rahavard as well as in many different online journals.

 Naderpour was nominated for the Nobel Prize in Literature and was awarded the Human Rights Watch Hellman-Hammett Grant in 1993.
 The grant is mostly awarded to the writers in exile whose works are banned in their own homelands.